 What would improve the proposal?
-An avenue to hear from ESL community members Please reconsider vehicle access from a left hand turn Igne off of 72nd ave as per BUNT engineers report saying it is Possible Nease Require the TOL minimum IOI parking stalls requirement, please refuse the Variance application.
+An avenue to hear from ESL community members Please reconsider vehicle access from a left hand turn Iane off of 72nd ave as per BUNT engineers report saying it is Possible Nease Require the TOL minimum IOI parking Marks requirement, please refuse the Variance application.
 Parking is a major issue in our Neignbour hood.
-We would like traffic calming measures put Male on 2009, 2005 73474th.
+We would like traffic calming measures put in place on 2009, 2005 73474th.
 This should encourage people to use the Thank you for taking the time to share your thoughts.
 Please leave this form in the box at the entrance table.
-Catalyst Community Developments Society - 501-211 E. Georgia Street, Vancouver, BC VGA 126 604.649.7969 1 ke aftordable Seriors housing but this must be we () designated as 55t if this changed it chools and parking,
+Catalyst Community Developments Society - 501-211 E. Georgia Street, Vancouver, BC VGA 126 604.649.7969 1 Main thorough fares.

-We are disappointed that a public heaving in the middle of most our neighbors are on vacation. us do not know the open house.
-We are not informed (2) many of the city (we learned from neighbors) comments should be included in repor Therewou
+We are disappointed that a public hearing in the middle of most our neighbors are on vacation. many of us do not know the open house.
+We are not informed (2) the city live learned from neighbors) comments should be included in repor Theviou ke aftordable Seriors housing but this must be wei designated as 55t if this changed it chools and parking,

 An avenue to hear from our ESL community members.
 A left turn on 72nd is impossible it will cause trefic problems on 200 St and 72nd Ave those are arteries.
-Brease require ToL minimum for parking stalls, parking variance should be refused.
+Blease require ToL minimum for parking stalls.
+Parking variance should be refused.
 Pavong is a major issue in our neighborhood.
 Treffic calming measure Thank you for taking the time to share your thoughts.
 Please leave this form in the box at the entrance table.

-) No. of units can be considered to be reduced.
+No. of units can be considered to be reduced.